ethanpailes/debug-here/README.md

-# debug-here: a rust debugger hook for linux and macos
+# debug-here: a cross platform rust debugger hook

 ### The Problem